Skip to main content

 tip

-Tags added to folders in TagSpaces are save always in the co called sidecar file.
-The file is located in the .ts sub folder of any tagged folders and is called tsm.js
+Tags added to folders are always saved in sidecar files.
+The file is located in the .ts subfolder and is called tsm.json.

 ~ location (with your files)